lkl2050/NLP-analysis-on-WeChat-data/README.md

 ## Evaluation Metrics
 For predicting likes count, I used mean squared error (MSE) and mean absolute percentage error (MAPE) as the evaluation metrics of the regression task.
 For ad classification task, I mainly used prediction accuracy as the evaluation metric.
-Since I am interested in both false positive and negative cases and the d label is relatively balanced, accuracy is a good metric to describe the prediction results.
+Since I am interested in both false positive and negative cases and the labels are relatively balanced, accuracy is a good metric to describe the prediction results.

 ## Notebooks